yusuke0913/Documentation/source/includes/_invoices.md

 An Invoice groups Payouts together.
 It is a managed object, you can not create them directly.
 When a Payout is created it is added to the Invoice that is currently open.
 If there is no open Invoice, a new will be created.

-You can keep invoices open for a certain time period by enabling batching of payouts.
-Contact [support@gigapay.se](mailto:support@gigapay.se) if you are interested in this.
+Invoices are by default only open for the transaction that created them.
+You can keep invoices open for a certain time period, allowing all payouts created during that time period to be added to the same Invoice.
+Contact [support@gigapay.se](mailto:support@gigapay.se) if you wish to enable this.

+Once an Invoice is no longer open it will be sent to email-address of the [Integration](#integrations) that created it.

 ### The Invoice object